elysis-ai/website/exampleSite/content/english/blog/how-to-build-great-sales-dashboards.md

 A sales dashboard is a first step in profiting from data.
 To create the best possible dashboards, we support our clients throughout all steps of the process described above.
 At Altura.ai we combine deep technological expertise with a strong track record of management and business consulting and combine both worlds for the profit of our clients.

 If you would like to know how we can help you with this and other data and machine learning projects, we offer a free-of-charge initial assessment of your situation.
-[Simply book a call with here!](https://calendly.com/altura-ai/30min)
+[Simply book a call with here!](https://calendly.com/altura-ai/discovery)

+{{< download-form-prep >}}